Metropolitan Mortgage Corporation understands that applying for a home mortgage can be an overwhelming prospect.…

 - Avoid moving credit balances from a current account to a new account just to take advantage of low introductory interest rates.
 The combination of “inquiries” and “new accounts” can negatively impact your credit score.

 Important: Before working on your credit, please consult with one of our experienced Loan Officers.
 They can develop a plan specific to your personal situation.
-Get started on pre-approval.
+Get started and Apply Online.

 Have Questions?
 Contact Us online or call 913.642.8300